KatTheGit/sylvan-row/assets/README.md

 The slowest but most defensive class.
 They have a very long range and defensive abilities that make them harder to approach.
 Assassins have more trouble with them than healers, if the ranger plays carefully.

 They excel at helping healers in battle, as they can help defend  them from assassins.

+## Character concepts

+### Raphaelle

+Raphaelle is an Archangel, a type of Angel tasked both with healing the Forest-Sanctum and the Fauna.
+Like all Angels, she is veiled.

+- Class: Healer

+Primary attack

+Secondary attack

+Dash
+- Shiv style dash?

+### Hernani

+A romantic bandit paranoically hiding from the authorities.

+- Class: Ranger

+Primary attack

+- Long range shot

+Secondary attack

+Dash
+- Shiv style dash?

+### Queen

+- class: Assassin

+Primary attack

+- Short range sword slash

+Secondary attack

+Dash